hackthedev/matlab-tricks/R2021b/misc/pixel-to-mm.md

-If we take the code from this example[^1], where we tried to [calculate the distance between two points](https://github.com/hackthedev/matlab-tricks/blob/main/R2021b/misc/distance-between-points.md), we can use the number calculated in pixel and convert it into pixels.
+If we take the code from this example[^1], where we tried to [calculate the distance between two points](https://github.com/hackthedev/matlab-tricks/blob/main/R2021b/misc/distance-between-points.md), we can use the number calculated in pixel and convert it into milimeter.

 In my example, i tried measuring distances in an image taken from a camera.
 In order to get the scale right, i used to take a photo of a ruler, mark the distance between two marks for one milimeter on the ruler and device the number from `d` with the distance from the one milimeter of the ruler image,